Skip to content

 Dartmoor National Park in Devon

-Longstanding as one of the scariest of Sherlock Holmes’ adventures, The Hound of the Baskervilles makes full use of the dark and spooky nature of Dartmoor.
-Involving a rich family cursed to be stalked by a mysterious black hound and the foggy and bleak setting of the moor it is a spooky tale for the ages.
+Longstanding as one of the scariest of Sherlock Holmes’s adventures, The Hound of the Baskervilles fully uses Dartmoor’s dark and spooky nature.
+Involving a wealthy family cursed to be stalked by a mysterious black hound and the foggy and bleak setting of the moor, it is a ghostly tale for the ages.

-Despite its creepy appearance Dartmoor is also a national park of stunning natural beauty.
-If you’re brave enough you may also want to try the wild camping they offer there.
-Just be aware of heavy fog and maybe keep your dog on a lead.
+Despite its creepy appearance, Dartmoor is a national park with stunning natural beauty.
+If you’re brave enough, you may also want to try the wild camping they offer there.
+Be aware of heavy fog, and maybe keep your dog on a lead.

 London – Dr Jekyll & Mr. Hyde & The Picture of Dorian Grey